Derry (Stephen King): The house on 29 Neibolt Street

 On several occasions in It, "the Losers Club" find themselves at 29 Neibolt Street, a run-down, abandoned house near the trainyard.
 It is here where Eddie Kaspbrak first encounters It, which shows itself as a mix between a homeless leper and its familiar Pennywise form.
 Later, after Eddie tells them his story, Bill and Richie go to investigate the house and are chased off by It, the creature having taken the form of a werewolf in Richie's mind, and Pennywise in Bill's mind.

 Soon after these incidents, the Losers Club goes back to the house in hopes of confronting It.
 However, soon after they confront It, the creature disappears into the sewers through a toilet pipe.
 They, therefore, decide to enter the sewers for their first showdown with It.

-During It's 1985 killing spree, the bodies of two children are discovered at the house.
+During Its 1985 killing spree, the bodies of two children are discovered at the house.
 One is found across the street from the house, and the other is found underneath the porch with no legs.

 In the 2017 adaptation and its sequel, 29 Neibolt Street acts as the primary entrance to It's lair and the scene of the Losers Club's first real confrontation with It.
 The house is built on the location of Derry's old well house where 91 settlers disappeared when Derry was first settled, as well as a central hub for the town's sewer system.
 At the end of the second movie, the house collapses along with It's lair when the Losers Club kills It.